INBOUND MARKETING

 THE HUBSPOT METHODOLOGY

-HubSpot offers a full platform of marketing, sales and customer service software.
+HubSpot marketing offers a full platform of marketing, sales and customer service software.
 They are considered industry leaders in inbound marketing by looking at what's needed today opposed to being stuck in the past.

 Implementing an inbound marketing strategy without a content management system (CMS) and customer relationship management (CRM) system like HubSpot is going to be difficult.
 Inbound marketing enables you to build a funnel within these systems so all teams are clear on the initiatives.
 Therefore, it is essential for marketing and sales to collaborate in order to be successful with inbound.